Elinor Florence, Author

 KEEP IT ORGANIZED.
 To track everyone’s applications, cheques, photographs, and other information, Sandi and I shared a google document which could be accessed from either of our computers.
 We proofread everything at least ten times before it went to the printer.
 We also emailed, texted, and called each other several hundred times during the process!

 ALLOW ENOUGH TIME.
 Our application deadline was July 1, three months in advance of hanging the banners, and we just made it!
-A couple of sponsorships fell through at the last minute, the printer was delayed when several digital files had to be edited and resent, we had to add grommets to the banners at the eleventh hour, and we had to wait for someone to pick up the banners in Calgary, to avoid shipping costs.
+A couple of sponsorships fell through at the last minute, the printer was delayed when several digital files had to be edited and resent, we had to add grommets to the banners at the eleventh hour, and we had to ask someone to pick up the banners in Calgary, to avoid shipping costs.